jgm/pandoc/test/command/citeproc-87.md

 Foo (Aristotele, s.d., 50: «Disse: "bar"»). «Disse: "baz"»
 ```

-For en, the localized quotes match what Quoted would produce,
-so the Quoted is passed to citeproc as a Span ("",["csl-quoted"],[])
+The Quoted is passed to citeproc as a Span ("",["csl-quoted"],[])
-and flipflopping and localization occur.
+so that flipflopping and localization occur.
 ```
 % pandoc -C -t plain -Mlang=en
 ---